brggs/cc-web/src/content/articles/code-and-craft-puzzle-robot/index.md

 Start with a piece of coloured card, roughly A5 size.
 This is going to be the main colour of the robot, so pick the colour you’d like.

-Next stick this to a piece of the thicker cardboard, to give it some strength.
+Next stick this to a piece of the thicker cardboard to give it some strength.
 We’ll be cutting our robot shape out of this later, so the edges don’t need to line up neatly.

 ![Code...](make-1.jpg)

-Now use a pencil draw the outline of our robot.
+Now use a pencil draw the outline of your robot.
 There are all sorts of shapes you can choose from - you can give it a head and feet, or a big rounded body like R2D2.
 Use your imagination and go for whatever you like!

 ![Code...](make-2.jpg)

 Now we need to decide where the micro:bit is going to go.
-We need to leave enough space for it to be attached later on, so place it on the robot and draw a pencil line to mark the shape.
+We need to leave enough space for it to be attached later on, so place it on the robot and draw a pencil line around it to mark the shape.
 I’ve put the micro:bit in the middle of most of my robots, but it could also work well as the head!

 ![Code...](make-4.jpg)